-- The reuse of treated greywater inside the house for washing machine water or toilet flushing is not permitted by Council. - Treated and disinfected sewage must not be used for drinking, ablution, car washing or topping up swimming pools.
+- Surface under mulch drip irrigation and spray irrigation with appropriate design and buffers. - The reuse of treated greywater inside the house for washing machine water or toilet flushing is not permitted by Council. - Treated and disinfected sewage must not be used for drinking, ablution, car washing or topping up swimming pools.